Updated March 2017

 HOME FIELD ADVANTAGE

 IS THERE A HOME FIELD ADVANTAGE IN DIVISION I WOMEN'S SOCCER?

-In order to determine whether there is a home field advantage in relation to RPI ratings, I use my Correlator and performance percentage method of analysis applied to data for the nine seasons from 2007 through 2015.
+In order to determine whether there is a home field advantage in relation to RPI ratings, I use my Correlator and performance percentage method of analysis applied to data for the ten seasons from 2007 through 2016.
 (See the "RPI: Measuring the Correlation Between Teams' Performance and Their Ratings" page for information on the Correlator and performance percentage method of analysis.)
 In a performance percentage analysis, a percentage of 100% means that a group of teams, on average, is performing in accord with its ratings; a percentage above 100% means that the group of teams, on average, is outperforming its ratings; and a percentage below 100% means that the group is under-performing its ratings.

 WHAT IS THE EXTENT OF HOME FIELD ADVANTAGE?

 The following table illustrates how this process works, using the Unadjusted RPI as an example: